marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

       exit (1);
     }

-  The :option:`noreturn` keyword tells the compiler to assume that ``fatal`` cannot return.
+  The :gcc-attr:`noreturn` keyword tells the compiler to assume that ``fatal`` cannot return.
 It can then optimize without regard to what would happen if ``fatal`` ever did return.
 This makes slightly better code.
 More importantly, it helps avoid spurious warnings of uninitialized variables.

-  The :option:`noreturn` keyword does not affect the exceptional path when that
+  The :gcc-attr:`noreturn` keyword does not affect the exceptional path when that
-  applies: a :option:`noreturn` -marked function may still return to the caller by throwing an exception or calling ``longjmp``.
+  applies: a :gcc-attr:`noreturn` -marked function may still return to the caller by throwing an exception or calling ``longjmp``.

-  In order to preserve backtraces, GCC will never turn calls to :option:`noreturn` functions into tail calls.
+  In order to preserve backtraces, GCC will never turn calls to :gcc-attr:`noreturn` functions into tail calls.

-  Do not assume that registers saved by the calling function are restored before calling the :option:`noreturn` function.
+  Do not assume that registers saved by the calling function are restored before calling the :gcc-attr:`noreturn` function.

-  It does not make sense for a :option:`noreturn` function to have a return type other than ``void``.
+  It does not make sense for a :gcc-attr:`noreturn` function to have a return type other than ``void``.

-.. option:: nothrow
+.. gcc-attr:: nothrow

   .. index:: nothrow function attribute

-  The :option:`nothrow` attribute is used to inform the compiler that a function cannot throw an exception.
+  The :gcc-attr:`nothrow` attribute is used to inform the compiler that a function cannot throw an exception.
 For example, most functions in the standard C library can be guaranteed not to throw an exception with the notable exceptions of ``qsort`` and ``bsearch`` that take function pointer arguments.

 :samp:`optimize ({level}, ...)`
-.. option:: optimize (string, ...)
+.. gcc-attr:: optimize (string, ...)

   .. index:: optimize function attribute